dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 *   _It’s a compile-time error if a part file is included by any Dart file other than the part file’s parent file._
-*   The *includes* and *is the parent file of* properties are equivalent for the files of a Dart program.
+*   The *includes* and *is the parent file of* properties are equivalent for the files of a valid Dart program.
 A Dart file includes a part file if, and only if, the Dart file is the parent file of the part file, otherwise there is a compile-time error.
-(There are no restrictions on the parent file of a part file which is not part of a library of a Dart program.
-Dart semantics is only assigned to entire libraries and programs, not individual part files.
+    _(There are no restrictions on the parent file of a part file which is not part of a library of a Dart program.
+Dart semantics is only assigned to entire libraries and programs, not individual part files.)_
-    We’ll refer to the relation as both one file being included by another, and the former file being the parent (file) of the latter file.
+    We’ll refer to this relation as both one file being included by another, and the former file being the parent (file) of the latter file.

 Two or more part files are called *sibling part files* (or just